“Never before nor since has Estonia been so closely connected with Western Europe as it was over the course of the 15th century.”

 Published by Varrak , 2010. pp. 312

-To date Hargla has written three books with the fourth one expected soon and also two short stories, where Melchior demonstrates his puzzle and mystery solving skills.
+To date Hargla has written four books and two short stories, where Melchior demonstrates his puzzle and mystery solving skills.

-There is going to be one feature length fiction and a TV series of six episodes based on Indrek Hargla’s Apothecary Melchior stories.The series of six episodes presents legends of Tallinn’s mysteries that Melchior sets out to solve, each of which is a stand-alone episode.
+There is going to be one feature length fiction and a TV series based on Indrek Hargla’s Apothecary Melchior stories.The series presents legends of Tallinn’s mysteries that Melchior sets out to solve, each of which is a stand-alone episode.
 Melchior would also visit other important Hanseatic towns in the series.

 Script editor Wendy Wolfgarius about the Melchior project: